 One of the most popular on Amazon is the In The Swim Chlorine-Free Oxidizing Pool Shock which comes in 24 handy 1 pound bags.

-You can test the water using test strips, liquid tests or an electronic water tester to establish when it is safe.
-The general consensus is that the free chlorine levels should be below 5 ppm and ideally below 3ppm before swimming resumes.
+You can test the pool water using test strips, a liquid test kit or an electronic water tester to establish how long after shock can you swim.
+The general consensus is that the level of free chlorine should be below 5 ppm and ideally below 3ppm before swimming resumes.

-You should leave the chlorine shock to work for at least 4 hours before you first test the water.
+You should leave the chlorine shock to work for at least 4 hours after shocking a pool before you first test the pool water.

 You should keep the pool pump running after shocking.